 Other sensory stimuli like bright lighting can distract those with autism and ADHD so swapping overhead office lights for desk lamps, which mimic natural light, reduces stress.

-Offering awareness training to employers and colleagues on mental health and neurodivergence can be beneficial too, and make them aware of the challenges neurodivergent individuals face in the workplace.
+Offering neurodiversity consultancy services to employers and colleagues on mental health and neurodivergence can be beneficial too, and make them aware of the challenges neurodivergent individuals face in the workplace.
 This could lead to managers repeating instructions more than once and delivering instructions in a sensory format that is easier to process.